Loch-Lock | Commonly Confused Words

 etymology

-• Remember that loch is often accompanied by tales of mythical creatures, like the Loch Ness monster.
+• Remember loch by its association with bodies of water, like the famous Loch Ness.

 © 2025 Lithium Lab Pte Ltd